 The safest ways to use aromatherapy include body oils, aroma sticks, and jewellery made with absorbent materials to which you can apply essential oils.

 Taking a winter vacation to warmer climates can help alleviate symptoms of SAD by helping you escape cold and overcast skies, Kalayjian says.
 Even a short break from your daily routine in a sunny place can be helpful with winter depression.

 "The excitement that can lift your mood can start as you prepare for your vacation and linger for a few weeks after you return," Kalayjian adds.
 Malinowski plans visits to warm-weather friends in winter for just that reason.

-If the COVID-19 pandemic has sidelined your travel plans, consider planning a "staycation" instead — taking time off from work and finding ways to experience typical vacation activities within your own home and community.
+If the COVID-19 pandemic has sidelined your travel plans, consider planning a "staycation" instead — taking time off work and finding ways to experience typical vacation activities within your home and community.

 Now that you know all about seasonal affective disorder, let’s take a look at a few frequently asked questions.

 The two crucial points to keep in mind while diagnosing SAD are the timing and time span of depressive episodes.
 Your depression may be diagnosed as seasonal affective disorder if it starts at the same time every year for at least 2 to 3 years in a line.

 There are no proven ways to prevent SAD.
 Although, if the proper steps are initiated to manage its symptoms, you can escape from getting it worse.